LoogleCZ/FS17-RealEntering/README.md

-# Fillable configuration for FS17
+# Real entering for FS17

 This specialization should allow modder to define entering animation for camera and player character so then can be created like-real animation of entering vehicles.